-I’d like to share with you a recent makeover of a round accent table!
+I’d like to share with you a recent round accent table makeover!
 I really love the way this table was transformed completely.
 And this transformation included chalk mineral paint, a furniture transfer, some fun hardware, dark wax to add a more rustic finish, and a little Gemstone Mousse for a touch of bling.
 So I think this makeover covered the gamut of products and a strange combination of products at that!

 This makeover confirmed how amazing it is to use just a few products to give an older piece of furniture a brand new look.
 I am hopeful that this makeover review encourages you to get creative with your furniture upcycling.
 As well as encouraging you not to be afraid to try new things!
 Remember that it is just paint and it can all be redone if you aren’t happy with the end result!

 This post contains affiliate links.
-If you click a link and make a purchase I may receive a small commission, but at no extra cost to you!
-I appreciate your support so I can continue to post about new fun projects!
 If you’d like to read my full disclosure policy you can find it here.

 Sanding Pads 80 grit & 220 grit

 Dixie Belle Best Dang Wax in Brown – applied with the Annie Sloan Wax Brush & Lint-Free Rags

 So, let’s start with BEFORE the makeover of this round accent table.
 I found this table at a local vintage store.
 I love shopping here because the owner really does a beautiful job in the styling of the store layout.

 It’s like shopping in a high end store like Pottery Barn, but it’s all consignment and vendor pieces.
 She had this little round accent table on markdown because it had some dings and scratches.
 And if you know me you know that don’t stop me buying a piece of furniture that catches my eye.

 This table has one drawer but it had pulls all around the base of the table.
 It has a round top with a leather insert in the center.
 The leather insert had some scratches and discoloration.